gstew5/gstew5.github.io/_posts/2014-07-21-implementation-defined-behavior-in-c.md

 The most interesting kind of implementation-defined behavior, from my perspective, is conversion between (void, nonnull) pointers and integers.
 These kinds of conversions can be legitimately useful in some situations (consider tagged pointers in GCs).
 On the other hand, they can also quickly degenerate.

-To illustrate how things can go wrong, consider the following C program.
+To illustrate how things can get messy, consider the following C program.
 I believe this program is well-defined according to the C standard, but please correct me if I'm wrong!

 {% raw %}
 <pre>